M4Af/E111/README.md

 Running the Application
 -----------------------------------------------------------------------------------------
-Docker command:

-docker start mongo_password_manager

-Start the application:
+Start the application in VS Code:

 npm start